molpopgen/BigDataFormats/README.md

 ##Examples of binary formats

-Here are some examples from my own work
+Here are some examples from my own work.
+Both of these use an approach similar to run-lenght encoding (RLE) to avoid writing out entire data blocks.

 1. [Reading/writing output from coalescent simulations](https://github.com/molpopgen/libsequence/blob/master/src/SimDataIO.cc).
 2. Output from forward simulation.
 Specific simulation input/output is governed by custom policy classes.
 Example is [here](https://github.com/molpopgen/fwdpp/blob/master/examples/diploid_binaryIO_ind.cc).